Drupal's Role in Higher Ed Tech

 Image

-• Semantic HTML5 elements and WAI-ARIA (Web Accessibility Initiative - Accessible Rich Internet Applications) attributes to improve the accessibility of web content.
-These elements provide context and meaning to assistive technologies, making it easier for users with disabilities to navigate and understand the content.
+- Semantic HTML5 and WAI-ARIA attributes that provide context to assistive technologies, enabling users with disabilities to navigate and understand content effectively.

-• Adhering to the latest accessibility standards, including WCAG 2.1 AA and ATAG 2.0.
-This commitment ensures that both public-facing and author-facing interfaces are accessible, supporting the creation of accessible content by default.
+- Adherence to WCAG 2.1 AA and ATAG 2.0 standards for both public-facing and author-facing interfaces, supporting the creation of accessible content by default.

 Usability and Permissions

-Drupal provides a highly user-friendly CMS for educational institutions’ staff members, including non-technical users, to manage content.
-The CKEditor allows for easy content creation and editing, making it accessible for teachers and administrators to update course materials, announcements and other content without needing extensive technical knowledge
+Features like the CKEditor allow for easy content creation and editing, helping make it even more accessible for teachers and administrators to update course materials, announcements and other content without needing extensive technical knowledge

 Community Support